-For this reason, the \cyqlone{} method presented in this paper considers parallelization along the time dimension of the OCPs, resulting in high speedups compared to state-of-the-art serial methods, even for very small matrices.
-Existing solvers that parallelize along the time dimension of OCPs such as parallel Schur complement methods \cite{pas_exploiting_2024,frasch_parallel_2015}, partitioned dynamic programming \cite{wright_partitioned_1991}, related parametric subdivision approaches \cite{nielsen_structure_2015,jallet_parallel_2024} and cyclic reduction methods \cite{nicholson_parallel_2018} suffer from a number of limitations, as discussed in more detail in \cref{sec:compare-ocp-lin-solver}: some methods contain serial bottlenecks by only parallelizing part of the algorithm, they may require significantly higher FLOP (floating-point operation) counts compared to serial alternatives, or they may be suboptimal when the number of available processors is smaller than the horizon length of the OCP. \cyqlone{} unifies the sequential Riccati recursion, parallel Schur complement methods and cyclic reduction methods to minimize the FLOP count by exploiting the problem-specific structure, while allowing the user to select the amount of parallelism that is most suitable for the hardware at hand.
+For this reason, the \cyqlone{} method presented in this paper considers parallelization along the time dimension of the OCPs, resulting in high speedups compared to state-of-the-art serial methods, even for small matrices.
+Existing solvers that parallelize along the time dimension of OCPs such as parallel Schur complement methods \cite{pas_exploiting_2024,frasch_parallel_2015}, partitioned dynamic programming \cite{wright_partitioned_1991}, related parametric subdivision approaches \cite{nielsen_structure_2015,jallet_parallel_2024-1} and cyclic reduction methods \cite{nicholson_parallel_2018} suffer from a number of limitations, as discussed in more detail in \cref{sec:compare-ocp-lin-solver}: some methods contain serial bottlenecks by only parallelizing part of the algorithm, they may require significantly higher FLOP (floating-point operation) counts compared to serial alternatives, or they may be suboptimal when the number of available processors is smaller than the horizon length of the OCP. \cyqlone{} unifies the sequential Riccati recursion, parallel Schur complement methods and cyclic reduction methods to minimize the FLOP count by exploiting the problem-specific structure, while allowing the user to select the amount of parallelism that is most suitable for the hardware at hand.

-Efficient linear algebra routines form the basis of an optimized implementation of the \cyqlone{} solver.
-Existing optimization solvers for optimal control, such as HPIPM, \fatrop{}, and PIQP multi-stage \cite{schwan_exploiting_2025} rely on the linear algebra routines provided by the BLASFEO library \cite{frison_blasfeo_2018}.
-BLASFEO stores the matrices in a specialized packed format, referred to as \textit{panel-major} storage order.
+Efficient linear algebra routines are fundamental to an optimized implementation of the \cyqlone{} solver.
+Many existing optimization solvers for optimal control, such as HPIPM, \fatrop{}, and PIQP multi-stage \cite{schwan_exploiting_2025-1} rely on the BLASFEO library \cite{frison_blasfeo_2018}: BLASFEO stores the matrices in a specialized packed format, referred to as \textit{panel-major} storage order.
 This storage format obviates the need for the online packing step performed by general-purpose BLAS implementations \cite{van_zee_blis_2015}, improves cache locality, and enables vectorization.
 These properties make BLASFEO an attractive choice for the small to medium-sized matrices commonly used in solvers for optimal control.